normanaspx/normanaspx/README.md

 Hi!
 My name is Norman, and I'm a Android Software Engineer.

-I develop with Kotlin, Java, Python for Machine Learning.
+## My 2021 stack:
+- 📱 Kotlin for mobile development
+- 📱 Java for mobile development
+- 🧪 Python for Data Science
+- 🧪 R for Data Science

 👯 I’m looking to collaborate on any fun projects!